 On this day, as well as beyond as we mark 20 years of UNCAC, join us as we continue to unite the world against corruption.

-Corruption is a major impediment to development, peace and security.
+Corruption is a major impediment to peace, security and development.
 From education to the environment, from business to sports, from gender equality to access to justice, and more – corruption undermines all areas of society’s development.

 In 2003, the world came together to adopt a landmark agreement – the United Nations Convention against Corruption (UNCAC).
 Since then, 188 parties have committed to the Convention’s anti-corruption obligations, showing near-universal recognition of the importance of good governance, accountability, and political commitment.

 The world today faces some of its greatest challenges in many generations – challenges which threaten prosperity and stability for people across the globe.
 As we move towards the twentieth anniversary of UNCAC in October 2023, this Convention and the values it promotes are more important than ever.

 Preventing corruption is crucial if the targets foreseen in the Sustainable Development Goals are to be met.
 These 17 Goals – a “shared blueprint for peace and prosperity for people and the planet, now and into the future” – offer us a way to help protect our environment, create jobs, achieve gender equality, and secure wider access to essential services such as health care and education.